merenlab/anvio/anvio/docs/artifacts/kegg-reaction-txt.md

 Per-gene values are aggregated to a per-accession value, and a map element's constituent KO and reaction accessions to a per-element value, by `--reaction-gene-aggregation` and `--reaction-accession-aggregation` (both `sum` by default) — these reductions happen within each sample.

 With a `sample` column, `--draw-individual-files` and/or `--draw-grid` color maps of value column data that share a single `colorbar_reactions_samples.pdf` so that samples are comparable on the same scale.
-How the `unified` map, and with %(groups-txt) the per-group maps, summarize samples is a separate choice (see below).
+How the `unified` map, and with %(groups-txt)s the per-group maps, summarize samples is a separate choice (see below).

 ## Summarizing across samples and groups